Frequently Asked Questions

 Why is there a metering adjustment on my bill?

-If your meter is found to be faulty, SP Group will adjust your meter reading data.
+It can also be due to faulty electricity meter.
+If your meter is found to be faulty, SP Group will replace your electricity meter and adjust your meter reading data for the period whereby the meter is deemed faulty.
 You can check and download your adjusted usage data via the Customer Portal.
 Ohm will adjust your bill based on the correct meter readings.
 Any difference in the charges will be refunded or debited to you.

 What is a billing adjustment?